videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/meeting-events.md

 # Meeting Events

-VideoSDK provides multiple types of events which can be listened to know teh current state of the meeting.
+VideoSDK provides multiple types of events which can be listened to know the current state of the meeting.

-Here are teh events which specifically relate to the meeting.
+Here are the events which specifically relate to the meeting.

 ### onMeetingJoined